erigones/esdc-docs/user-guide/install/before.rst

 If you don't have an appropriate hardware router or firewall, you can create one virtual server inside *Danube Cloud* (e.g. SunOS Zone) with two network interfaces - internal and external - and setup it to serve as a network router for your internal subnets (virtual networks).

-Below is an example port map for interconnection of two *Danube Cloud* nodes (one head node and one compute node) using two stacked switches, VLANs for virtual networks, link aggregations for speed and redundancy and with the *admin* virtual network as a native VLAN.
+Below is an example port map for interconnection of two *Danube Cloud* compute nodes using two stacked switches, VLANs for virtual networks, link aggregations for speed and redundancy and with the *admin* virtual network as a native VLAN.

 .. image:: img/portmap.png